 Genomics of complex speciaton

 We use population genomics to study the speciation history of the Drosophila simulans clade species— the cosmopolitan species D. simulans and its two island endemic sister species, D. mauritiana and D. sechellia.
 Despite significant geographic and reproductive isolation, our analyses reveal that speciation was complex, involving past natural hybridization and introgression.
 The signal of gene flow is much reduced on the X chromosome, consistent with the notion that interspecific incompatibilities limit genetic exchange between species.
-Our on-going work, in collaboration with the Garrigan lab, integrates genetic mapping and population genomic data to study if and how individual hybrid incompatibility genes affect local gene flow.
+Our work, in collaboration with the Meiklejohn lab, integrates genetic mapping and population genomic data to study if and how individual hybrid incompatibility genes affect local gene flow.

 The selfish Segregation Distorter complex

 The ultraselfish SD gene complex in Drosophila melanogaster is one of the best-characterized meiotic drive systems.
 But many mysteries remain about its evolutionary history, its population dynamics, and the functional interactions among the driver (Segregation distorter), target (Responder), and many genetic modifiers.
 We are now using genetics, molecular biology, population genomics and cytology to investigate SD in populations from France and Africa (Presgraves et al. 2009).
 See our recent review for more details (Larracuente and Presgraves 2012).